telefonicaid/perseo-fe/documentation/metrics_api.md

 DELETE /admin/metrics
 ```

-This operation resets all metrics, as if Orion would had just been started.
+This operation resets all metrics, as if Perseo would had just been started.

 [Top](#top)